WFST/wfst_hugo/content/english/news-and-meetings/news/hysteresis_effect-TDE/index.md

 ---
-title: "The first discovery of the hysteresis effect of optical iron emission in the TDE event"
+# title: "The first discovery of the hysteresis effect of optical iron emission in the TDE event"
-author: admin
 date: 2022-09-02T22:41:09+08:00
-bg_image: "/images/AGN/d93038b4-6204-4563-a247-005637551bfe.png"
+# bg_image: "/images/news/hysteresis_effect-TDE/TDE/d93038b4-6204-4563-a247-005637551bfe.png"
 categories: ["News"]
 tags: ["hysteresis effect", "TDE"]
 draft: false
 type: "post"
 ---
+## The first discovery of the hysteresis effect of optical iron emission in the TDE event

 A team leaded by Prof. Tinggui Wang from the Department of astronomy, University of science and technology of China first detected the hysteresis effect of optical iron emission in the TDE event.
 The paper was published online in the international famous academic journal the Astrophysical Journal Letters on January 28, 2021.